-- Tell me about a conflict with a co-worker and how you resolved it.
+- Tell me about a conflict with a co-worker and how

-First, there’s nothing inherently wrong with hiring questions that target previous behaviors.
+First, there’s nothing inherently wrong with behavioral interview questions that target previous behaviors.
 Past behavior is a great predictor of future behavior.
-But there’s a caveat: Behavioral questions are only effective when they prompt a response that reveals the truth about both weaknesses and strengths.
-And that’s where the questions above go horribly wrong.
+But there’s a caveat: Behavioral interview questions are only effective when they prompt a response that reveals the truth about both weaknesses and strengths.
+And that’s where the interview questions above go horribly wrong.
 Every one of those questions contains an obvious “tip off” on how to game a response that showcases the good and hides the bad.
 They are all leading questions.

 In this world, there are problem bringers and there are problem solvers.
 When you ask a problem bringer about a problem, they will tell you about the problem and nothing more.
 When you ask a problem solver about a problem, they will tell you about both the problem and the solution.

-Now, the problem with leading questions is that they steal your chance to find out if someone is a problem bringer or a problem solver.
+Now, the problem with leading interview questions is that they steal your chance to find out if someone is a problem bringer or a problem solver.
 Let’s say you ask a candidate about “a time when you had to adapt to a difficult situation.”
 The leading word here is “adapt.”
 It signals to the candidate that you only want to hear the one good example of the time they “adapted.”
 But what if you had left that question more open-ended?
 What if you had asked them about “a time when you faced a difficult situation.”
 In this case, a problem solver would still naturally tell you about the time they “adapted” or “solved” the situation.
 But all those problem bringer personalities out there would tell you about a time they “faced” a difficult situation.
 They wouldn’t tell you how they solved it, because that’s not what you asked.
 You asked about a problem, and that’s what you’ll get (and just think how much fun that personality type would be to work with).

 Now, will people be honest when you strip out the leading parts of the questions?
 Will they honestly tell you the bad examples?
 In a word, YES.
 In a recent project where we redesigned interview questions, our client started asking candidates: “tell me about a time you lacked the skills or knowledge to complete an assignment.”
-Here are snippets of some actual answers:

 - “Happened all the time; that’s why I’m interviewing with you guys.”